Write SEO-friendly content with Frase.io and use these 23 tips to boost your search engine rankings and outrank your competitors.

 1. Write for humans, not robots.

-2. Use headings, transitions, bullet lists to make your content more readable.
+2. Use headings, transitions, and bullet lists to make your content more readable.

 3. Include a summary or call to action at the end of your content.